michelin/suricate/README.md

     table: 'schema_version'
 ```

-Flyway can be deactivated by setting the following property to `false`:
+If needed, it can be disabled by setting:

 ```yml
 spring: